A Deal in Ostriches: Plot

-The taxidermist is talking with an unnamed acquaintance about the price of birds when he tells the story of a bird auction on an East India Company ship en route from India to London.
+A taxidermist is talking with an unnamed acquaintance about the price of birds when he tells the story of a bird auction on an East India Company ship en route from India to London.
 Sir Mohini Padishah, a wealthy native Indian, is aboard the vessel.
-An unnamed caretaker, was on deck with five ostriches when one of the birds swallowed the diamond from Padishah’s turban.
+An unnamed caretaker is on deck with five ostriches when one of the birds swallows the diamond from Padishah’s turban.
 The bird becomes mixed with the others during the resulting confusion.
 Word of the incident sweeps the vessel as Padishah demands the return of the diamond.
-He swore he would retrieve the diamond, but would not buy the birds.
+He swears he will retrieve the diamond, but will not buy the birds.
 He demands his rights as a British Subject and plans to appeal to the British House of Lords.

 The passengers debate the legalities of the situation.
 As no barrister is aboard, much of the discussions are speculation.
-Padishah demands the ostriches from the caretaker who refuses because he does not own the birds.
+Padishah demands the ostriches from the caretaker, who refuses because he does not own the birds.
 Following a stopover in Aden, Padishah offers to buy all five birds.
 The caretaker refuses, but tells Padishah that another passenger, Potter, made a similar offer.
-While in Aden, Potter wired the birds owners in London, made the offer and his answer would be waiting in Suez.
+While in Aden, Potter wired the birds' owners in London, made the offer and his answer would be waiting in Suez.
 He intends to kill the birds to find the diamond.
-Padisha raged over this and the taxidermist cursed himself for not having thought of it.
+Padisha rages over this and the taxidermist curses himself for not having thought of it.

-The birds’ owner accepted Potter’s offer and Padishah wept over the sale.
-Potter offered to sell the birds to Padishah for more than twice the amount he paid.
-When Padishah balked, Potter sells the birds at auction on the ship.
-Interest in the auction flared when a Jewish diamond merchant assessed the diamond at three to four thousand British Pounds.
-After the first bird sold was slaughtered upon the deck, Potter forbid their slaughter until landfall in London.
-The price for each subsequent bird grew netting Potter more than one thousand Pounds.
-Padishah provided each new owner with his address and begged the men to mail the diamond once they found it.
-They rebuffed him and went their own ways.
+The birds’ owner accepts Potter’s offer, and Padishah weeps over the sale.
+Potter offers to sell the birds to Padishah for more than twice the amount he paid.
+When Padishah balks, Potter sells the birds at auction on the ship.
+Interest in the auction flares when a Jewish diamond merchant assesses the diamond at three to four thousand British pounds.
+After the first bird sold is slaughtered upon the deck, Potter forbids their slaughter until landfall in London.
+The price for each subsequent bird grows, netting Potter more than one thousand pounds.
+Padishah provides each new owner with his address and begs the men to mail the diamond once they find it.
+They rebuff him and go their own ways.

 A week later, the taxidermist sees Padishah and Potter together in London.
 Padishah was an eminent Hindu, the diamond was indeed real, but the taxidermist doubts the bird swallowed the diamond.